 If your San Diego home has just suffered water damage, we understand how frustrating that can be.
-You need to figure out when the right time is to call insurance, you need to contact SM Absolute to clean up the mess, and you need to make sure to do it all quickly so that water damage doesn’t turn into mold damage.
+You need to figure out when the right time is to call insurance, you need to contact SM Absolute to clean up the mess, and you need to make sure to do it all quickly.
 Yikes!
 With all of that to think about, you may not know the best way to contact your insurance agent and get the mess handled.
 Follow these tips we have compiled for the highest chance of success when dealing with your insurance company and its representatives:

 Check Your Wording